meteor/galaxy-docs/content/apm-getting-started.md

 ## Install and Configure Meteor APM

-1. Upgrade your app to Galaxy Professional.
-If you haven't yet, navigate to your app's Settings page, and click the "Upgrade to Professional" button.
-2. Run `meteor add mdg:meteor-apm-agent` inside your Meteor project.
+1. Run `meteor add mdg:meteor-apm-agent` inside your Meteor project.
-3. Once you have deployed your app, enable "Galaxy Professional" from the app settings page.
+2. Once you have deployed your app, enable "Galaxy Professional" from the app settings page.

 Now your app will send information to Meteor APM.
 Visit [Galaxy](https://galaxy.meteor.com) to find links to your APM dashboard.
 Links can be found in the following places: